kuwisdelu/MSIResearch/README.md

 `ssh-copy-id -i ~/.ssh/id_ed25519.pub <your-khoury-username>@login.khoury.northeastern.edu`

-You should now be able to access the Khoury servers using key-based authentication rather than using a password.
+You should now be able to access the Khoury servers using key-based authentication rather than using a password:

+`ssh your-khoury-username>@login.khoury.northeastern.edu`

 (If you access the servers from multiple machines, you will need to do this on each machine you use.)

 ### SSH keys for Magi servers